-- (2) We ceased production at, and closed, the P5 fabrication facility in June 2022. - (3) We ceased production at, and closed, the P7 fabrication facility in December 2022. - (4) Gross floor area of P8 fabrication facility includes the gross floor area of OP1 fabrication facility, which is located in the same complex. - (5) The gross floor area of this fabrication facility is included within the P8 fabrication facility. - (6) Gross floor area of P9 fabrication facility includes the gross floor area of AP4 fabrication facility, which is located in the same complex. - (7) The gross floor area of this fabrication facility is included within the P9 fabrication facility. - (8) Gross floor area of CA fabrication facility includes the gross floor area of GP1, GP2 and extended facilities.
+We ceased production at, and closed, the P62 fabrication facility in June 2023.
+(2)

+Gross floor area of P8 fabrication facility includes the gross floor area of OP1 fabrication facility, which is located in the same complex.
+(3)

+(4) (5) The gross floor area of this fabrication facility is included within the P8 fabrication facility.

+Gross floor area of P9 fabrication facility includes the gross floor area of AP4 fabrication facility, which is located in the same complex.

+(6) The gross floor area of this fabrication facility is included within the P9 fabrication facility.

+(7) Based on the construction completion date.

+(8) Represents the gross floor area for the overall P10 fabrication facility (in which AP5 facility is located), which is currently not yet completed.

+(9)Gross floor area of CA fabrication facility includes the gross floor area of GP1, GP2 and extended facilities.